microsoft/DeepSpeed/blogs/comm-opt/README.md

 ## 1. Introduction <a name="introduction"></a>
-Training LLMs on large data-set can be costly both in terms of resource-budget and time-to-completion.
-An important step to minimize such cost is to find the right number of resources together with a scalable library that assures training under a time limit.
-In this post, we target a key component of the scalability feature at DeepSpeed, the communication optimization.
-There are several communication collectives used in the main DeepSpeed's technologies, which we go through their optimization in detail in the following sections.
-We made these optimization available in DeepSpeed versions >= 0.x.x.
+Training LLMs on large datasets can be extremely costly both in terms of hardware resources and time.
+An important step to minimize such costs is to carefully combine an appropriate number of resources together with a scalable library that guarantees training completion within a time limit.
+In this post, we discuss a key aspect of the scalability features of DeepSpeed, the communication optimization.
+Communication collectives (e.g., all-reduce, all-gather, etc.) are critical pieces of many popular DeepSpeed technologies (e.g., ZeRO, MoE, AutoTP, etc.), and in the following sections we discuss our new optimizations of some of these collectives.
+These optimizations are available in DeepSpeed versions >= 0.x.x.

 ## 2. Gradient AllReduce Optimization for ZeRO stages 1 and 2 <a name="ar-opt"></a>